 The Perth Zoo is mostly disabled & pram accessible.
 There are ramps to access most areas and there are automatic door openers in most of the animal viewing areas.
 You can hire kids wagons, prams, wheelchairs and gophers at the front desk.
 Advanced bookings are recommended.

 When you arrive you can purchase map for $1 or download and print a map from the Perth Zoo website.

 Carousel Merry Go Round

-This operates everyday 10-4pm and Tickets are $4 per person
+This operates 11 - 3pm everyday (10-4pm in the holidays) and tickets are $4 per person

 Parking: Parking is available right next the Perth Zoo just off Labochere Rd and there is parking also on Mill Point Rd side which is just a short walk towards the river from Perth Zoo.
-Parking is paid by the hour in these areas for about $3.60 per hour.
+Parking is paid by the hour in these areas for a few dollars and hour.